 What was surprising to me was that after it all, Aaliyah got villainized.
 That’s the part that I never understood.
 That’s what made the transition to the second album difficult.
 It was hard for us to get producers.
 We were coming off of a multi-platinum debut album and except for a couple of relationships with Jermaine Dupri and Puffy, it was hard for us to get producers on the album.
 She was 16, 17 at the time.

-4. The 2011 Book ‘The Man Behind the Man’ Claims That Kelly Got Aaliyah Pregnant
+4. The Book ‘The Man Behind the Man’ Alleges That Aaliyah Became Pregnant at 15 Years Old

 In 2011, an excerpt from the book The Man Behind the Man: Looking from the Inside Out leaked online.
 Written by a former member of Kelly’s entourage, Demetrius Smith, Sr., the book claimed that the singer had gotten Aaliyah pregnant when she was 15: